 Gaige House + Ryokan, 13540 Arnold Drive, Glen Ellen

 This boutique hotel offers seven Secret Cottages along Calabazas Creek, just steps from the property’s restaurant and bar.
 Each cozy cottage features a gas fireplace, Jacuzzi tub, shower, flat-screen TV, fruit and pastry baskets, organic toiletries, free Wi-Fi, and an in-room coffee and honor bar.
 Many have a deck in a creekside setting.
-The Glen Ellen Oyster Gill & Martini Bar features sizzling steaks, fresh seafood, hand-cut pastas, house-made breads, locally grown produce, homemade ice cream, and house-made scones and focaccia.
+The Glen Ellen Inn Martini Bar & Grill features sizzling steaks, fresh seafood, hand-cut pastas, house-made breads, locally grown produce, homemade ice cream, and house-made scones and focaccia.
 The full bar offers more than 600 Sonoma and Napa Valley wines, as well as innovative and classic martinis.

 Glen Ellen Inn, 13670 Arnold Drive, Glen Ellen

 Enjoy affordable luxury in one of 22 guestrooms in a quiet, peaceful setting with a pool, heated spa, and lovely gardens.
 Set along the tree-lined Sonoma Creek, the lodge offers beautiful views of the legendary Valley of the Moon (aka Sonoma Valley), made famous by the writings of Glen Ellen’s most notable former resident, author and adventurer Jack London.
 Locals love the lodge’s historic Saloon, steeped in turn-of-the-20th-century history and elegance.
-The Saloon offers a full bar, Wine Country vintages, and upscale Italian cuisine from the menu at Umbria Glen Ellen (located next door).
+The Saloon offers a full bar, Wine Country vintages, and a menu of wine country comfort food.